 Camugao Falls is surrounded by a towering curved cliff face that makes you feel as though you’ve just stepped inside an enormous amphitheater.
 To add to the ambiance, lush green plants and vines surround the canyon.

 First things first, when I arrived I set down my belongings on the edge of the swimming hole and dived right into the natural-made pool to cool off.
-The water is that classic vibrant blue color that the Philippines waterfalls are famous for and it was even more refreshing than I expected.

 A number of huts and rest areas can be found around the edge of the swimming hole beneath the falls where you can perch up and marvel at the beautiful surroundings.